Do You Know

 Unfortunately, most non-grantor trusts cause income to be taxed at the highest brackets.
 However, a non-grantor trust can be used to save substantial federal and state income taxes, if you know how to maneuver the trust to do so!

-Join us, tax and asset protection attorney, Steve Oshins, and nationally renowned tax expert and CPA, Robert Keebler, on Thursday, July 20th, 2017 at 9am Pacific Time (12pm Eastern Time) for a very valuable presentation entitled, “Saving Federal and State Income Taxes using a Non-Grantor Trust”.
+Join us, tax and asset protection attorney, Steve Oshins, and nationally renowned tax expert and CPA, Robert Keebler, for a presentation entitled, “Saving Federal and State Income Taxes using a Non-Grantor Trust”.

 Steve and Bob will explain how to properly plan and use non-grantor trusts to save your clients significant taxes each year.
 This presentation will be worthwhile for attorneys and CPAs, as well as life insurance advisors, investment advisors and trust officers.